 - Time is of the essence.
-Deliveries must be made no later than the time stated on the purchase order or within a reasonable period of time, if a specific time is not stated.
+Deliveries must be made no later than the time stated on the purchase order or within a reasonable period of time if a specific time is not stated.

 - FOB Destination: Title to goods passes to the University only upon receipt at the correct delivery location.
 Notwithstanding any provision hereof to the contrary, title to, and risk of loss or damage of, goods shall remain with Seller until the goods are delivered at the F.O.B. point specified by the University.

-- No equipment, supplies, and/or services received by the University pursuant to a purchase order shall be deemed accepted until the University has had reasonable opportunity to inspect said equipment, supplies, and/or services.
+- No equipment, supplies, and/or services received by the University pursuant to a purchase order shall be deemed accepted until the University has had a reasonable opportunity to inspect said equipment, supplies, and/or services.

 - All equipment, supplies, and/or services which do not comply with the specifications and/or requirements or which are otherwise unacceptable or defective may be rejected.
-In addition, all equipment, supplies, and/or services which are discovered to be defective or which do not conform to any warranty of the contractor upon inspection (or at any later time if the defects contained were not reasonably ascertainable upon the initial inspection) may be rejected.
+In addition, all equipment, supplies, and/or services that are discovered to be defective or that do not conform to any warranty of the contractor upon inspection (or at any later time if the defects contained were not reasonably ascertainable upon the initial inspection) may be rejected.

 - The University reserves the right to return any such rejected shipment at the contractor's expense for full credit or replacement and to specify a reasonable date by which replacements must be received.

-- The University's right to reject any unacceptable equipment, supplies, and/or services shall not exclude any other legal, equitable or contractual remedies the University may have.
+- The University's right to reject any unacceptable equipment, supplies, and/or services shall not exclude any other legal, equitable, or contractual remedies the University may have.

 - Such warranty shall survive delivery and shall not be deemed waived either by reason of the University's acceptance of or payment for said equipment, supplies, and/or services.